rdkcentral/ThunderNanoServices/openspec/changes/2026-04-16-testchannelclosedinvoke-reverse-path-robustness/design.md

 - Maintain strict Initialize/Deinitialize symmetry for all registrations and endpoint wiring.
 - Ensure every register/addref has a matching unregister/release.
 - Teardown order must be safe for in-flight callbacks; unregister sink-like paths before destroying state they access.
+- In crash-recovery reasoning, treat composite/embedded endpoints as owner-lifetime objects: do not model cleanup as forced release of contained composite members; model cleanup at the owning container lifetime boundary.

 ## Logging and Assertion Guardrails